folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

+Nested labeled blocks do not spark joy.

 Macros can be used to tame the syntactic complexity to some extent, but that just introduces custom syntax to learn for something as fundamental to a low level programming language as a state machine.
-Also the editor experience within macros is still not as good as for first-class language constructs.
+Furthermore, editor experience within macros is still not as good as for first-class language constructs.

 The second limitation is that only forward jumps (from an earlier to a later branch) are possible.
 To go back to an earlier branch, a loop and unpredictable match are still required.
-Thus, labeled match wins both in expressivity and code generation quality.
+Thus, labeled match wins in brevity, expressivity and code generation quality.

 ## guaranteed tail calls